MakeSchool-Tutorials/Makestagram-Swift-V3/P26-Collection-Views/content.md

 Last, we'll need a couple properties that are special to regarding handling observers.
 We won't go into detail here, but there will be another extension on observers and implementing real-time data flow.

-Side note: for this extension, we'll only display the current user in the third tab, but you can implement reuse the profile view controller to display other user's profiles on your own.
+Side note: for this extension, we'll only display the current user in the third tab.
+If you're interested, you can use reuse the `ProfileViewController` and implement logic for displaying profiles of other users on your own.

 To use Firebase objects, we'll need to import Firebase.
 Add the following right below your import statements: